Kurdish Republic of Lachin: Independence

 Armenia's stance regarding the nationalists' actions was initially supportive.
 The proclamation of the republic, in the eyes of the Armenian authorities, could be used as leverage against Azerbaijan by showing that the Kurds and Armenians were standing together to fight against Azerbaijan.
 Furthermore, it was presumed that the Kurdish Republic of Lachin would be effectively under the suzerainty of Armenia and its existence would not affect the corridor connecting Armenia with Nagorno-Karabakh proper.
 The government of Russia also lent its support to the nascent republic; in June 1992 Mistefayêv traveled to Moscow to meet with the Russian Ministry of Foreign Affairs.
 In a 2014 interview with Rudaw, Mistefayêv alleged that following the meeting with the Russians, Azerbaijan had attempted to bribe him to dissolve the republic, but he refused.

 Much to the chagrin of Azerbaijan, Armenia continued to back the Kurdish Republic of Lachin throughout 1992.
 The Azerbaijani media routinely condemned what was seen as a joint Kurdish-Armenian effort to destabilize Azerbaijan.
 The deputy president of the organization "Kurdish Liberation Movement", Alikhane Mame, said that the fate of the Kurds depended on an Armenian victory in the war, and his claims were repeated in the Armenian media, infuriating Azerbaijan.

 Mistefayêv also attended a conference of the PKK concerning the Kurdish struggle in Turkey in summer 1992; after this, he named Ishhan Aslan, a Kurd from Armenia, as the "military commander of this new republic".

 Mistefayêv also said he had contact with Abdullah Öcalan during this time.
 Mistefayêv criticized Öcalan for his efforts to establish an independent Kurdistan in Syria since Hafez al-Assad's government would never let that come to fruition.
 Rather, he invited Öcalan to come to the Kurdish Republic of Lachin and be its president, saying that the republic was a free and secure land for Kurds under Armenian protection.

 Dissolution

 By the end of 1992, however, the Armenian authorities had begun to turn against Mistefayêv and his fellow nationalists, realizing that allowing the existence of a Kurdish republic in the region conflicted with the narrative that all Karabakh had always been ethnically Armenian, therefore undermining the entire argument for the war.

 Aside from the growing hostility from Armenia, the other main problem for the Kurdish Republic of Lachin was that the vast majority of the Kurdish population of the region had by then fled due to the war.
-It was becoming increasingly clear that prolonging the republic's existence was no longer feasible, and it collapsed, marking the definitive end of Kurdish nationalism in the region.
+It was becoming increasingly clear that prolonging the republic's existence was no longer feasible, and it dissolved on 30 November 1992.
 The Nagorno-Karabakh Republic subsequently assumed full control over Lachin and the general area claimed by the Kurds.
 The remaining Kurds of the region left for Azerbaijan.